In the article I will discuss the paths to qualify as a translator.

 There was a time when some people believed that anyone who could speak a language could also translate from and into that language.

-In Spain it was not rare for a company seeking a translation from Spanish into English to approach an English language school and ask if one of the teachers could translate a document, quite often of highly specialised technical language, from Spanish to English.
+In Spain it was not rare for a company seeking a translation from Spanish into English to approach an English language school.

 Being English in Spain and even speaking both languages quite well does not mean one is capable of translating, say, a complex medical or scientific document.